4 steps for creating extraordinary client experiences

 A niche is not the same as an ideal client, and Littlechild stresses that it's important to understand the difference:

 - A niche is an external definition, such as dentist or pilot, that clients use to identify themselves.
 It identifies the potential population of people you could work with, given your focus.

 - Ideal clients are a subset within a niche and represent advisors' internal views of the type of clientele best suited to the firm, such as high-net-worth investors

 Step 2: Actively involve your clients

 According to Littlechild, the essence of the co-creation trend is working with clients to create experiences that fit into their lives.
-So what does an extraordinary interaction look like through clients’ eyes?
-Who better to ask than your clients themselves?
+So, what does an extraordinary interaction look like through clients’ eyes?
+Who better to ask than clients themselves?

-Littlechild suggests interviewing 5–10 clients about their greatest customer experiences outside of their relationship with you.
+Littlechild suggests interviewing five to 10 clients about their greatest customer experiences outside of their relationship with you.
 This will help you uncover common themes and understand what they value.

 Ask your client:

 - What was your greatest single service experience and why?

 - What organization or professional has had the most profound impact on you and why?